-We now investigate the number of constraints in the MILP subproblem when the OA algorithm has converged for each value of $\lambda$ in Figure \ref{fig:ncons_ti4}, \ref{fig:ncons:ti14} and \ref{fig:ncons_slr_lambda}, \ref{fig:ncons_slr_kappa} and \ref{fig:ncons_mpc}.
-The presolved line correspond to the size of the problem when Gurobis presolve has been applied to the MILP subproblem that was constructed when the OA algorithm converged.
-For the \eqref{eq:ti4} and \eqref{eq:ti14} the trend is similar.
-We see that for relaxation, rule 1 and rule 3, the size of the problems remain fairly similar, while the size of the problems for rule 2 grows noticeably.
+We now investigate the number of constraints in the MILP subproblem when the OA algorithm has converged for each value of $\lambda$ in Figure \ref{fig:ncons_ti4}, \ref{fig:ncons:ti14}, \ref{fig:ncons_slr_lambda}, \ref{fig:ncons_slr_kappa} and \ref{fig:ncons_mpc}.
+The presolved lines correspond to the size of the problem when Gurobis presolve has been applied to the MILP subproblem that was constructed when the OA algorithm converged.
+For the problems \eqref{eq:ti4} and \eqref{eq:ti14} the trend is similar.
+We see that for relaxation, rule 1 and rule 3, the size of the problems remains fairly similar, while the size of the problems for rule 2 grows noticeably.
 However, when presolve is applied the size is of the same magnitude as for the other rules.
 This suggests that it would be possible to introduce some sort of cut selection to make sure that unnecessary cuts are not kept throughout the algorithm.
 Remember that rule 2 was the fastest of the methods, so one could say that the rule is saved by the highly efficient presolve implemented in commercial MIP solvers.

-For the SLR problem, plotted in Figure \ref{fig:ncons_slr_lambda} and \ref{fig:ncons_slr_kappa}, the difference in size of the subproblems is not as pronounced.
+For the SLR problem, plotted in Figure \ref{fig:ncons_slr_lambda} and \ref{fig:ncons_slr_kappa}, the difference in the size of the subproblems is not as pronounced.
 We also note that presolve has less of an effect on the size of the problem.
 This suggests that there is less possibility of removing cuts during the algorithm without affecting the performance.
-The number of constraints for MPC, plotted in Figure \ref{fig:ncons_mpc}, has a similar evolution as for the SLR problem, i.e., the subproblems are of similar size for the different rules and the presolve has little affect on reducing the number of constraints.
+The number of constraints for MPC, plotted in Figure \ref{fig:ncons_mpc}, has a similar evolution as for the SLR problem, with the exception that rule 3 keeps growing.